certification

 The vendor’s stated audience, plus an honest fit for your starting point.
 No pass rates, no guarantees.

 Per CompTIA: 2–3 years of hands-on experience as a systems administrator or cloud engineer (a vendor recommendation, not a requirement).
-CompTIA Cloud+ — official vendor page
+CompTIA — Cloud+ Certification · checked

 ◐ Reach — conditions apply

 No prerequisite stated on the official page; vendor background is recommended, not required.
 It remains a reach for a new learner because the cited background recommendation is: 2–3 years of hands-on experience as a systems administrator or cloud engineer (a vendor recommendation, not a requirement).
-Some exam-structure details still need human confirmation.
+Confirm the current exam structure on the official page before scheduling.

 Cost & upkeep